paulkarpenko/us-code-ui/uscode/title-14-coast-guard/chapter-003-composition-and-organization.md

 <a id="section-46"></a>
 ## § 46.
 Retirement of Commandant
-**(a)** A Commandant who is not reappointed shall be retired with the grade of admiral at the expiration of the appointed term, except as provided in subsection 11 So in original.
-Probably should be “section”.
-51(d) of this title.
+**(a)** A Commandant who is not reappointed shall be retired with the grade of admiral at the expiration of the appointed term, except as provided in [section 51(d) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title14-section51/d&num=0&edition=prelim).

 **(b)** A Commandant who is retired for physical disability shall be placed on the retired list with the grade of admiral.